Paying tax on cryptocurrencies

 As discussed above, an investment in cryptos by a sole trader usually falls into box 3 of income tax.

 The tax in this box is calculated on the value of your cryptos on the reference date.
 The reference date is 1 January.
-There are no rules (yet) on which cryptocurrency you apply from which trading platform.
+As there are no official quotes for crypto currencies, you may choose a reliable quote source yourself.
+Do use the same source every year.

 In practice, you take the price of the trading platform where the cryptos are, or came from.
 Price fluctuations in the rest of the year no longer matter for crypto tax.
 Not even if the price is already skyrocketing or falling on 2 January.